aniketkhajanchi/NCC_AI/README.md

 # privateGPT
 Ask questions to your documents without an internet connection, using the power of LLMs.
 100% private, no data leaves your execution environment at any point.
 You can ingest documents and ask questions without an internet connection!

-> :ear: **Need help applying PrivateGPT to your specific use case?** [Let us know more about it](https://forms.gle/4cSDmH13RZBHV9at7) and we'll try to help!
-We are refining PrivateGPT through your feedback.

 <img width="902" alt="demo" src="https://user-images.githubusercontent.com/721666/236942256-985801c9-25b9-48ef-80be-3acbb4575164.png">

 Built with [LangChain](https://github.com/hwchase17/langchain), [LlamaIndex](https://www.llamaindex.ai/), [GPT4All](https://github.com/nomic-ai/gpt4all), [LlamaCpp](https://github.com/ggerganov/llama.cpp), [Chroma](https://www.trychroma.com/) and [SentenceTransformers](https://www.sbert.net/).